netdata/go.d.plugin/modules/vernemq/README.md

 -   Open Sockets in `sockets`
 -   Socket Open and Close Events in `sockets/s`
 -   Closed Sockets due to Keepalive Time Expired in `sockets/s`
--   Closed Sockets due to CONNECT Frame Hasn't Been Received On Time in `sockets/s`
+-   Closed Sockets due to no CONNECT Frame On Time in `sockets/s`
 -   Socket Errors in `errors/s`

 #### Queues